QubesOS/qubes-doc/introduction/support.rst

 No worries!
 Here’s how we recommend proceeding:

 1. Check the :doc:`documentation </index>`.
 There may already be a page about it.
-Specifically, check out the :ref:`How-To Guides <how-to-guides>` and :ref:`Troubleshooting <troubleshooting>` sections.
+Specifically, check out the :ref:`how-to-guides` and :ref:`troubleshooting` sections.

 2. Search the :doc:`FAQ </introduction/faq>`.
 Your question might already be answered.